Eric-McKinney/mint/log.md

 - When implementing env\_to\_str I found that sprintf is generally better than strcat
     - I'm not currently planning to go back and replace all of my calls to strcat, but maybe in the future
     - I know snprintf is safer, but I'm not too concerned about that
+- I decided to add enviroments as inputs for eval\_tests in addition to parse trees

 Issues:
 1. String sizing for env\_to\_str function
     - I'm implementing env\_to\_str just by looping through env linked list and concatting id and data (parse tree str)
     - For the data I can simply call expr\_tree\_to\_str
     - The problem is not knowing the size of data\_str when initially malloc'ing memory for the entire string
+2. Environment stores pointers not copies
+    - The env can be affected when the parse tree is evaluated in place since pointers in env can become dangling

 Fixes:
 1. Issue 1 (env\_to\_str)
     - Implement it recursively
+2. Issue 2 (env not storing copies)
+    - Store copies, but I need to implement a copy\_expr\_tree function first